duarte3333/Pipex/README.md

 A process typically includes several components, including:

-1. <u>An executable program</u>: This is the actual program that you want to run.
+1. <ins>An executable program</ins>: This is the actual program that you want to run.
 It contains the instructions that the computer needs to execute in order to perform a particular task.
-2. <u>Memory space</u>: Each process has its own memory space, which includes the code, data, and stack segments.
+2. <ins>Memory space</ins>: Each process has its own memory space, which includes the code, data, and stack segments.
 The code segment contains the executable code for the program, while the data segment contains global and static variables.
 The stack segment contains the program's stack, which is used to store local variables and function call frames.
-3. <u>System resources</u>: A process also has access to various system resources, such as file handles, network connections, and other devices.
+3. <ins>System resources</ins>: A process also has access to various system resources, such as file handles, network connections, and other devices.
-4. <u>Process state</u>: Each process has a state that determines what it is currently doing.
+4. <ins>Process state</ins>: Each process has a state that determines what it is currently doing.
 Some possible states include "running", "sleeping", "blocked", or "terminated".
-5. <u>Process identifier (PID)</u>: A PID is a unique identifier assigned to each process by the operating system.
+5. <ins>Process identifier (PID)</ins>: A PID is a unique identifier assigned to each process by the operating system.
 PIDs are used to manage and monitor processes on the system.

 ![Untitled 1](https://user-images.githubusercontent.com/76222459/227656494-38157229-396f-4f19-8fc2-2cdd6cc564cf.png)